 Velda City police officers Matthew Schanz and Christopher Gage face assault charges.

-In a surreal scene, a Velda City police officer who had just been indicted in a shooting stumbled upon an outdoor press conference about his case and started calling out questions to St. Louis County Prosecuting Attorney Wesley Bell.
+In a surreal scene, a Velda City police officer who had just been charged in a shooting stumbled upon an outdoor press conference about his case and started calling out questions to St. Louis County Prosecuting Attorney Wesley Bell.